 Molly De Marco, PhD

-Dr. De Marco leads the Food, Fitness + Opportunity Research Collaborative at HPDP and works with HPDP’s Community-Based Participatory Research (CBPR) Unit as key staff.
-For the past seven years, she has directed a program, funded through the USDA SNAP-Ed Program, to assist SNAP recipients to make healthy food choices, extend Summer Meals to more SNAP-eligible families in rural communities, engage SNAP recipients in community gardens to build access to healthy food, lead healthy food choice research in grocery and convenience stores in rural communities, build county-level food policy councils and assess how to build food and financial well-being, all with a racial equity lens.
-She co-developed and teaches each Spring term Nutrition 245, Sustainable, Local Food Systems – Intersection of Local Foods and Public Health, a service learning course.
+Dr. De Marco leads the Food, Fitness + Opportunity Research Collaborative, based at HPDP.
+For the past ten years, she has directed a program, funded through the USDA SNAP-Ed Program, to assist SNAP recipients to make healthy food purchases, engage SNAP recipients in community gardens to build access to healthy food, extend Summer Meals to more SNAP-eligible families, build county-level food policy councils and reduce barriers to being physically active.
+She also leads healthy food choice research in grocery and convenience stores in rural and low-income communities and assesses how to build food and financial well-being, all with a racial equity lens.
+She co-developed and teaches, each Spring term, Nutrition 245, Sustainable, Local Food Systems – Intersection of Local Foods and Public Health, a community learning course.

 Representative Courses